lightbend-labs/scala-fortify-sample/README.md

 # Fortify + Scala + sbt

-This example of how to enable or disable Fortify translation of Scala code using a command line flag.
+This example of how to enable or disable Fortify translation of Scala code in an sbt build using a command line flag.

 This is typically used for leaving the Fortify plugin disabled during normal development, but enabling it when needed, such as in a special